castedo/cnest/README.md

 <img align="right" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/93/Nest_-_Bird_%28PSF%29.png/260px-Nest_-_Bird_%28PSF%29.png" alt="Bird Nest">

-Simple scripts for personal (rootless) persistent parallel containers designed to be run with:
+Simple scripts for personal (rootless) persistent parallel containers designed to be run:

-* personal: rootless podman into containers as same user
+* personal: with rootless podman into containers as same user
-* persistent: mutable "pet" containers where you can interactively run yum, apt-get, change settings, etc... in containers you don't want automatically deleted
+* persistent: with mutable "pet" containers where you can interactively run yum, apt-get, change settings, etc... in containers you don't want automatically deleted
-* parallel: multiple containers that all persist and will be invoked by identifying a container name (pattern)
+* parallel: with multiple containers that all persist and will be invoked by identifying a container name (pattern)

 The main script here is [cnest](cnest).
 It's just a simple script for invoking